-- the type of data you’ll take from your readers (likely to be name and emails for blog comments and newsletters; along with cookies that track advertisements if you’re with Google Ads or another ad network)
+- the type of data you’ll take from your readers (likely to be name and emails for blog comments and newsletters; along with cookies that track advertisements if you’re with Google Ads or another ad network and things like plugins)

 - How you will use the data.

 - How the user can ask for their data be deleted.

 - What you’ll do if there’s a data breach.

 I have three blogs so at first, I was a bit baffled about what my privacy policies should look like.
 The first thing I did was made a list of the data I collected for each of my blogs. e.g.

 When bloggers leave a comment they leave an email address and name via a Plug-In.

 When bloggers enter a giveaway, they leave their email address and/or social handles via Rafflecopter or my blog commenting system.